l1ttled1no/LoRaEncrypted/README.md

 # Data Encryption via LoRa transmission
-a data encryption for communication between IoT devices (represented via LoRa).
+A data encryption for communication between IoT devices (represented via LoRa).

 > [!CAUTION]
 > Please note that the code and materials provided in this repository are intended for EDUCATIONAL purposes only and is NOT SAFE to be used in production.